Style Ambiguity Loss Using CLIP: Methods

 \subsection{Datasets and Labels}

 Training the CAN, of course, requires a labeled dataset.
 We used two different real datasets based off of WikiArt \citep{wikiartSalehE15}: \begin{enumerate} \item \textbf{Full:} the WikiArt dataset as is.
-Consists of roughly 80k images. \item \textbf{Mediums: } given the the text prompt set (painting, drawing, art), we used BLIP \citep{li2022blip} to generate captions, and then selected the 10 classes that had the highest fraction of their descriptions containing any of the words in \textbf{Mediums}.
+Consists of roughly 80k images. \item \textbf{Mediums: } We used BLIP \citep{li2022blip} to generate captions, and then selected the 10 classes that had the highest fraction of their descriptions containing any of the words in the text prompt set (painting, drawing, art).
 We then used the images in WikiArt that belonged to those classes.
-Consists of roughly 20k images.

-\end{enumerate} This also meant we had two different sets of style class labels: \(L_{full}\), all 27 class labels, used with \textbf{Full} and \(L_{med}\), the 10 labels used in \textbf{Mediums}.
-For implementation details regarding the captions, and a list of the class labels used for \textbf{Mediums} refer to appendix \ref{subsets}
+Consists of roughly 20k images. \end{enumerate} This also meant we had two different sets of style class labels: \(L_{full}\), all 27 class labels, used with \textbf{Full} and \(L_{med}\), the 10 labels used in \textbf{Mediums}.